Eurasian Watermilfoil

 • It is illegal to:

-• Always clean, drain, and dry your watercraft before transporting to another waterbody.
+• Always clean, drain, and dry your watercraft before transporting it to another waterbody.

 • As of January 1, 2022, boaters must open or remove boat drain plugs and other devices to allow water to drain.
 They must also take reasonable measures to remove plants, animals, and algae from their watercraft, watercraft equipment, and boat trailers before transporting them overland.